JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-android-dependencies.md

 [//]: # (title: Adding Android dependencies)

-The workflow for adding Android-specific dependencies to a Kotlin Multiplatform module is the same as it is for pure Android projects: add a line to your Gradle build script declaring the dependency you need and import the project.
-You’ll then be able to use this dependency in your Kotlin code.
+The workflow for adding Android-specific dependencies to a Kotlin Multiplatform module is the same as it is for pure Android projects: declare the dependency in your Gradle file and import the project.
+After that, you can use this dependency in your Kotlin code.

-We recommend adding Android dependencies to Multiplatform Mobile projects by adding them to a specific Android source
+We recommend declaring Android dependencies in Multiplatform Mobile projects by adding them to a specific Android source
 set:

 <tabs group="build-script">